top of page

 Recognizing my Teachers:

-This work blends their rich teachings into a holistic care model to support you on your healing journey.
+This work blends their rich teachings to support you on your healing journey.
 All of my learning comes from these teachers, as well as the practitioners I have worked with over the past several years on my own healing journey, and my fellow chaplains.
 All of the good in this work is through all that they have taught me, and through the healing of Allah, al-Shāfi, the true Healer.